Ashahet1/AIPoweredLearninwithCSharp/README.md

 - Decoupling publisher and subscriber logic
 - Real-world analogies like sensor aggregation and message broadcasting
 - Topic-based filtering for many-to-many scenarios

 ---

+### 4. 🐒 MCP Server with Monkey App
+Demonstrates interaction with a Minecraft Protocol (MCP) server to manage and retrieve information about in-world entities referred to as "monkeys."
+Provides tools to list all monkeys and get specific details by name.

+**Key concepts:**
+- Interacting with a Minecraft server using the MCP.
+- Retrieving lists of entities within the game world.
+- Querying specific entity details by their identifier.
+- Server administration and monitoring through custom tools.

+---